PS Arthur James Boucot Research Grants

 Letters of recommendation need to be on Institutional letterhead and no longer than two pages single spaced, signed and dated.
 Importantly, letters of recommendation are submitted by the referees and not the applicants.
 File name for the letter is as follows:

-Letters of recommendation in pdf format are due February 1 by midnight EST and submitted to: [email protected]
+Letters of recommendation in pdf format are due February 1 by midnight Pacific Time and submitted to: [email protected] An email message of confirmation will be sent to all applicants.

 Research report: A brief report on the research is required and is due on 1 May, one year following the awarding of a Boucot grant.
 The completed report should be emailed as a single PDF to the Chair of the Arthur James Boucot Grants committee.
 You are encouraged to include links to videos, photos, or other appealing illustrations that may be included on the Paleontological Society’s website and social media.
 The research report template can be downloaded here.
 The report should be no more than four pages and should contain the following six parts: